Generic Name: prednisone

 |Figure 2: ACR20 Response Over 12 Weeks*|

-The relative change from baseline in the duration of morning stiffness at 12 weeks was assessed as a prespecified secondary endpoint.
-Patients treated with Rayos had a median decrease in the duration of morning stiffness of 55 minutes compared to 33 minutes in placebo-treated patients (20 minute estimated median difference between treatment groups with 95% confidence interval [7, 32]).
+The percent change from baseline in the duration of morning stiffness at 12 weeks was assessed as a prespecified secondary endpoint.
+Patients treated with Rayos had a median decrease in the duration of morning stiffness of 55% compared to 33% in placebo-treated patients (20% estimated median difference between treatment groups with 95% confidence interval [7, 32]).
+This corresponds to a median duration of morning stiffness of 46 minutes in the Rayos group and 85 minutes in the placebo group.

 How Supplied/Storage and Handling